faizdagreat/CSEC-594-Capstone_Files/README.md

 ## Project Overview

 This project deploys a Cowrie SSH honeypot in an isolated VirtualBox network and executes three categories of simulated attack against it.
 Multiple defensive controls are then applied and tested to evaluate their effectiveness.
-The complete findings — including the discovery that Docker silently bypasses host firewall rules — are documented in the accompanying paper.
+The complete findings include the discovery that Docker silently bypasses host firewall rules and are documented in the accompanying paper.

 **Key finding:** Conventional host-level firewall rules (UFW, iptables INPUT chain) do not protect Docker-deployed services.
 Effective container traffic restriction requires rules placed in the DOCKER-USER chain.